 Lazy loading Gravatars

 The great thing about the solution below is that most lazy load plugins should automatically work with your Gravatars.
 We use the lazy loading in our Perfmatters plugin along with locally hosted Gravatars and it works awesome on all of our sites.

 Now before I start out I have to give full props to the team over at KeyCDN for first blogging about this method.
 And some of this is taken from their article.
 As some of you may know, I used to work for KeyCDN.
 But am now just a happy customer.

 I have used KeyCDN on all my sites for well over three years now without a single issue.
 I prefer it over Cloudflare, due to it not being a full proxy, and not having to mess with the full-page caching rules.
 And in my speed tests it has always been faster.

 This tutorial assumes the following:

-- You are utilizing the free CDN enabler plugin to deploy your assets to your CDN.
+- You are utilizing a plugin like CDN enabler or Perfmatters to deploy assets to your CDN.

 Open your Nginx config file and add “sub_filter” in the relevant location block.
 Replace “location /” with the directory for which you are using Gravatars and replace “cdn.example.com” with your CDN URL (such as https://cdn.woorkup.com/avatar/).